hedgreneric/ISU-Vault/Spring24/COM S 418/Assignments/Assignment 2 - Hedgren.md

 ## Question 3.2
 **A rectilinear polygon is a simple polygon of which all edges are horizontal  or vertical.
 Let P be a rectilinear polygon with n vertices.
 Give an example to show that  ⌊n/4⌋ cameras are sometimes necessary to guard it.**

+A simple square is an example of this.
+Since there are 4 vertices in a square, then there has to be $\lfloor\frac{4}{n} \rfloor$ = 1 camera to cover this area.
+Any less than 1 camera and it will not be covered.